 Special Events

-1. If a school has a student at risk of anaphylaxis, sufficient staff supervising the special event must be trained in the administration of an Adrenaline Auto-injector to be able to respond quickly to an anaphylactic reaction if required.
+1. If Sorrento primary has a student at risk of anaphylaxis, sufficient staff supervising the special event must be trained in the administration of an Adrenaline Auto-injector to be able to respond quickly to an anaphylactic reaction if required.

 2. School staff should avoid using food in activities or games, including as rewards.